Yamagata

 - Yamagata

-Oitama tsumugi is a silk fabric produced in the Yonezawa, Hakutaka and Nagai regions of Oitama in southern Yamagata prefecture.
+Oitama Tsumugi is a silk fabric produced in the Yonezawa, Hakutaka and Nagai regions of Oitama in southern Yamagata prefecture.
 The area was well-known for producing and exporting ramie, a tall plant of the nettle family that has been used to make…

 View more